Honda Civic Type R Review & Prices

 For a hot hatch, the returns of the Civic Type R are okay, with an official 34.4mpg on the combined WLTP cycle, and combined emissions of 186g/km CO2.

 Costing over £40,000, you will have to factor in the premium for road tax.
-From new, you would need to pay £945 for the first year due to the emission bracket it falls into.
-For the next four years, it is at least £520 to keep it taxed.
+From new, you would need to pay one of the higher bands for the first year due to the emission bracket it falls into.
+You also have to pay the expensive car supplement in years two to six, and the benefit-in-kind for company car drivers is high, too.

 Safety and security